jacobschwan/book_notes/Ultralearning/ultralearning_notes.md

 Learn by doing the thing you want to become good at.
 Don't trade it off for other task, just because those are more convenient or comfortable.

+Traditional education methods tend to fail at transferring knowledge to practical application.
+Learning by doing helps increase transfer.

+**Tactics**
+    1. Project-Based Learning
+        - Learning around a project ensure that you at least know how to produce that one thing.
+    2. Immersive Learning
+        - Immersion increases your amount of practice and exposes you to a fuller range of situations
+    3. The Flight Simulator Method
+        - If you can't recreate the full environment (immersion), focus on recreating the cognitive features
+        - Situations where you need to make decisions about what to do and cue knowledge you've stored in your head.
+    4. The Overkill Approach
+        - Increase the challenge level to enhance directness
+        - Put yourself into an environment where the demands are extremely high and you're unlikely to miss any important lessons or feedback.

 ## Chapter 7: Drill: Attack Your Weakest Point

 Be ruthless in improving your weakest points.
 Break down complex skills into small parts; then master those parts and build them back together.